dinamic/SphinxBundle/README.md

 - Create default pager

 - Looking for doctrine FIELD extension, to be able to pass a DoctrineORMAdapter at PagerFanta !
-OR
-- Overwride the array adapter of pager fanta to set the nb of results !

 # Whishlist